 Through the 90s and early 2000s, having a single-use water bottle became something of a status symbol in many parts of the world – with premium water brands attempting to make ssingle use sexy, which was terrible.
 Thankfully, today having a great reusable bottle – either a stainless steel one, toughened glass or BPA-free plastic – is a better solution.
 There are more places than ever that provide water on tap, and if you’re unsure of the quality of the water when you’re on the go, you can get bottles with filters built in.

 The UK government banned microbeads in cosmetic items like toothpaste and exfoliating scrubs in 2018, but if you’re travelling worldwide, you may still encounter this type of product.
 If you need this type of product, look for natural ingredients such as oatmeal or salt.

 - Consider your takeaway food and drink

-Now, we would never say that you should stop having cheeky Chinese or Indian takeaways – but where you can, try and choose restaurants that use cardboard, or aluminium containers.
+Now, we would never say that you should stop having takeaways – but where you can, try and choose restaurants that use cardboard, or aluminium containers.
 If you do find you accidentally end up with plastic containers, try and reuse them as much as possible – such as for sandwiches or leftovers, before recycling them.
 Talking of sandwiches, when you can, bring your own sandwiches from home, rather than buying sandwiches in plastic boxes or wrappers when you’re on the go.
 You’ll benefit the environment, your pocket and possibly your waistline, as well as reducing your use of plastic.